unified-font-object/ufo-spec/versions/ufo3/conventions.md

 These are conventions that are used throughout the UFO.

+### Allowed Content Types

+UFOs may contain only plain files or directories.
+Symlinks are not allowed anywhere, as they increase the amount of edge cases implementations have to handle without clear benefit, while complicating data exchange across different platforms.

 ### XML Property Lists

 XML property lists are used throughout this specification.
 [A DTD is available.]